whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-16-Orange-Glad-Subscription-Box-November-2015-Review.md

 <DT>Seattle Chocolates Thanks-olate Truffle Bar</DT>
 </DL>

-<p>The chocolate bar's packaging already makes me so happy, plus it's quite a big bar so I can't wait to open this up!</p>
+<p>The chocolate bar's packaging already makes me so happy, plus it's quite a big bar so I can't wait to open this up!
+I also think this bar could be a great addition when you're making a Thank You gift box or even by itself with a card to show some gratitude to that special person.</p>

 <p>"This sweet and salty milk chocolate truffle bar is filled with toffee bits, sea salt and gratitude.
 Playful graphics, bright colors and delicious chocolate: a cheerful way to say thank you.
 Now using Rainforest Alliance Certified™ cocoa."</p>